Lewisham Safeguarding Children Partnership

 Safeguarding is everybody’s business.

-For many years, the Lewisham Safeguarding Children Board has aimed to ensure that member agencies work together to keep children and young people safe, hold one another to account and ensure that safeguarding remains a priority.
+For many years, the Lewisham Safeguarding Children Partnership has aimed to ensure that member agencies work together to keep children and young people safe, hold one another to account and ensure that safeguarding remains a priority.

 Our work is underpinned by shared values and a determination and commitment to improving outcomes for children and young people.